fdehartog/lessons/README.md

-# test-project
+# Lessons

-This is a test project for Vraag Het Leiden - Zin of Onzin.
+This is the place where the lessons live for Vraag Het Leiden - Zin of Onzin.